kevgleeson78/Graph-Project/README.md

 ```bash
 >./Graph-Project
 ```
-6: This will run the application to the terminal window.
+6: This will run the server on port 8080.

+7: navigate to http://localhost:8080 in your web browser.

-7: Enter a Infix notation regular expression on the first prompt.
+7: Enter a Infix notation regular expression on the first text field.

-8: Enter the string you want to match.
+8: Enter the string you want to match in the second text field and press enter.

 ## The purpose of this applictaion
 The purpose of this program is to take an infix regular expression and transform it to postfix notation.